 - Write a detailed explanation of the circumstances that you wish considered as part of your appeal (include the infringement notice number in your letter).

-- Address all correspondence to the Department of Transport to the address provided on the infringement notice.
+- Address all correspondence to the Department of Transport, Planning and Local Infrastructure to the address provided on the infringement notice.

 - Notify you in writing that your case is under review after receiving your correspondence.